eagleLiu82/diffTableTool/README_en.md

 - **Table 1 WHERE Condition**: WHERE condition applied to the first table only
 - **Table 2 WHERE Condition**: WHERE condition applied to the second table only

+In the "Query Comparison" area of the GUI, you can:

+- Enter two custom SQL query statements for comparison
+- Query statements can come from the same or different databases
+- The column structure of query results needs to be consistent for comparison

-This allows you to flexibly set different filtering conditions for each table, including filtering on fields that exist in only one table.
+This allows you to flexibly set different filtering conditions for each table, including filtering on fields that exist in only one table, or perform more complex data comparisons through custom queries.

 ### Command Line Interface